 - Unlimited nominations, but endorsement is at the discretion of the Committee on Fellowships

-- A completed online application form where the candidate enters biographical data; education background; proposed programme(s) of study (3-5 choices of universities/programs); names of recommenders; and awards and achievements.
+- A completed online application form in which the candidate enters biographical data; education background; proposed programme(s) of study (3-5 choices of universities/programs); names of recommenders; academic achievements, awards, leadership activities, community service, miscellaneous awards/activities; candidates are also invited to allow Mitchell to submit name to corporate sponsors.

 - Four recommendations – for full-time students, at least two must be from persons with whom the student has done academic work; the others may be from internship/work/community service supervisors.
-Students should consult with the fellowships advisor when considering recommenders
+Students should consult with the fellowships advisor when considering recommenders; letters are cut and pasted into Mitchell site in response to automated email invitation; for alumnae, fourth letter may be an institutional endorsement letter; letter may not exceed 750 words

-- Official Transcripts – from all undergraduate study sources; you will scan these as one document and upload them; finalists will be asked to send hard copies
+- Official Transcripts – from all undergraduate study sources; fellowships office will scan these (for enrolled students) and convert to a pdf to be uploaded to the online application; finalists will send hard copies to Mitchell

 - A passport-style photo – pdf